jonathangiardino/tommy-hilfiger-landing-page-rebuild/README.md

 3.  **Start the server to see the mobile menu.**

-    Use yarn run or npm run start to start the server and look at the mobile menu assessment
+    Use yarn run or npm run start to start the server and look at landing page

 ## 🛠 Stack